zetonteam/zeton_django/README.md

 To populate data using fixtures:
 `make load_data`

+## To rebuild database
+If you want rebuild database, you can use command:
+`docker-compose down -v`

+**WARNING!** This command will delete all data from the database

 ## Register and login user in the Django app

 Go to http://localhost:8000/admin and create a new user.